kserve/kserve/README.md

 #### KFServing with Kubeflow Installation
 KFServing is installed by default as part of Kubeflow installation and KFServing controller is deployed in `kubeflow` namespace.

-:warning:

-Do ensure that you do not deploy `InferenceService` in `kubeflow` namespace which is labelled as `control-plane` and it is system namespace.
+:warning: Do ensure that you do not deploy `InferenceService` in `kubeflow` namespace which is labelled as `control-plane` and is system namespace.

 #### Quick Install (On your local machine)